perpetual-protocol/perp-docs/docs/Interfaces/ICollateralManager.md

   function getVault(
   ) external returns (address)
 ```
-e Get the address of vault
+Get the address of vault